PaloAltoNetworks/KIEMPossible/README.md

 - Name of the target cluster
 - A valid KubeConfig file located at `~/.kube/config`
 - Cluster permissions: get on Roles, ClusterRoles, RoleBindings, ClusterRoleBindings and Namespaces
-- A valid Audit Log file in the standard Kubernetes format (for more information on how to enable etc: https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/)
+- A valid Audit Log file in the standard Kubernetes format (for more information: https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/)

 ## Basic queries
 #### Database Structure
 The database table is structured with the following fields:
-- entity_name - Name of the entity with the permission
+- `entity_name` - Name of the entity with the permission
-- entity_type - Type of the entity with the permission
+- `entity_type` - Type of the entity with the permission
-- api_group - API Group of the resource
+- `api_group` - API Group of the resource
-- resource_type - The resource or subresource type
+- `resource_type` - The resource or subresource type
-- verb - The action
+- `verb` - The action
-- permission_scope - cluster-wide, resourceName, namespace or namespace/resourceName
+- `permission_scope` - cluster-wide, resourceName, namespace or namespace/resourceName
-- permission_source - The name of the permission grantor
+- `permission_source` - The name of the permission grantor
-- permission_source_type - The type of grantor (Role, ClusterRole, EKS Access Policy or Group)
+- `permission_source_type` - The type of grantor (Role, ClusterRole, EKS Access Policy or Group)
-- permission_binding - The name of the binding.
+- `permission_binding` - The name of the binding.
 When permission_source is a group, this is the object that binds the permissions to the group
-- permission_binding_type - The type of binding (RoleBinding, ClusterRoleBinding, EKS Access Entry)
+- `permission_binding_type` - The type of binding (RoleBinding, ClusterRoleBinding, EKS Access Entry)
-- last_used_time - Timestamp of the last usage of the permission within the examined timespan
+- `last_used_time` - Timestamp of the last usage of the permission within the examined timespan
-- last_used_resource - The resource on which the permission was last used within the examined timespan
+- `last_used_resource` - The resource on which the permission was last used within the examined timespan

 #### Get all permissions for AWS entities:
 ```select * from permission where entity_name REGEXP '^arn';```